 But the principles are the same.
 You can read more about how we have adapted them to the new digital landscape below.

 There are five core channels that need your attention, to get your business the attention it needs to flourish.

 Public.
 Relations.
 The communication of who you are, what you are doing and what you believe in.

-Beyond simple search engine optimisation (SEO) this also involved managing your online presence so you appear in the right places and come across as credible.
+Beyond search engine optimisation (SEO) this also involves managing your online presence so you appear in the right places and come across as credible.